PrairieLearn/PrairieLearn/docs/python-grader/index.md

 ### Example Usage of `serverFilesCourse` for static data

-In this example, we’ll demonstrate how to use a data file, `chem.json`, within an autograder setup.
-Assume we have a data file called `chem.json` located in the `serverFilesCourse` directory within the course root directory, specifically at `serverFilesCourse/compounds/chem.json`.
+The Python autograder is able to retrieve information from `serverFilesCourse`.
+This can be used when there are files and other static data that can be shared across multiple questions.
+For example, assume there is a data file called `chem.json` used in multiple questions.
+The file can be saved in the `serverFilesCourse` directory within the course root directory, for example at `serverFilesCourse/compounds/chem.json`.

-To access `serverFilesCourse` from the autograder, specify the file directory in the question `info.json`.
-Here’s how to set it up to allow access to the `compounds` directory:
+To access `serverFilesCourse` from the autograder, specify the file or its containing directory in the question `info.json`.
+For example, to copy the `compounds` directory to the autograder, use:

 ```diff
 ...